 One of the most significant innovations in SSP software, header bidding enables multiple advertisers and demand-side platforms (DSPs) to bid on the same impression in real-time, before the ad server makes a final decision.

-This ensures fair competition, higher CPMs, and better transparency compared to traditional waterfall setups.
+This ensures fair competition, higher CPMs, and greater transparency than in traditional waterfall setups.
 It also provides publishers with complete visibility into the value each demand partner places on their inventory.

 2. Real-Time Analytics